Money Honey (Clyde McPhatter and the Drifters song): Composition

 She is literally not buying and scolds the man for his words; she says that "(their) romance is through", meaning that she is breaking up with him.
 When the man asks about "another man taking (his) place", the woman mimics his words, possibly to show that she loves the other man, who already has money.
 In the end, the man says that he has learned his lesson, but, soon enough, is still desperate for money.

 The recording

-The song was recorded on August 9, 1953, at Atlantic Studios, with Clyde McPhatter (lead vocal), Bill Pinkney (baritone), Andrew "Bubba" Thrasher (second tenor), Gerhart "Gay" Thrasher (top tenor), and Willie Ferbee (bass).
+The song was recorded on August 9, 1953, at Atlantic Studios, with Clyde McPhatter (lead), Bill Pinkney (first tenor), Andrew "Bubba" Thrasher (second tenor), Gerhart "Gay" Thrasher (baritone), and Willie Ferbee (bass).
 Walter Adams was the guitarist for the record.

 The recording features Mickey Baker on guitar and Sam "the Man" Taylor on tenor sax.
 The arrangement starts with a bagpipe-like drone from the Drifters setting up a shuffle rhythm.
 McPhatter's voice is clear and bright and in the midst of the sax solo he gives off a monumental scream.